 - Tuesday, Thursday, and Saturday: back, shoulders, and legs training

-Some people might think that this routine is too monotonous, but it’s imperative to balance the muscle groups to achieve the best possible results.
+Some might think this routine is too monotonous, but it’s imperative to balance the muscle groups to achieve the best possible results.

 - Monday and Wednesday: chest, triceps, and abs training

-- Tuesday, Thursday, Saturday: back, biceps, and legs training
+- Tuesday, Thursday, and Saturday: back, biceps, and legs training

 This famous quotation from Frank Zane explains the main thing about bodybuilding: “Don’t train six days a week.
 You do not grow in the gym.
 You grow outside.”
-So if your workout is extremely exhausting, it means that you’re doing something wrong.
+So if your workout is highly exhausting, you’re doing something wrong.

 But with Frank Zane’s advice, we can all achieve the body of our dreams!
 So try his routines and see how it works for you.
 And always keep in mind that the key to better results is not doing more workouts or spending more extended time in the gym.
 Instead, it’s all about proper nutrition and the correct training principles!
 So don’t forget to incorporate progressive overload and periodization into your workout plan.

-What Can Be Learned from Frank Zanes Workout Ethic
+What Can We Learn from Frank Zane’s Workout Ethic?

 Among all the attributes Frank Zane had, his incredible perseverance probably made him the champion he was.
 Despite not having the best genetics, he trained tirelessly for years while working as a teacher to support his family before winning his first championship.
-Next, he focused on building muscles that others ignored.
-Finally, it took him years of hard effort before he became the legendary Frank Zane we all know today.
+Next, Frank focused on building muscles that others ignored.
+Finally, it took him years of hard effort before becoming the legendary Frank Zane we know today.

 The Last Word on Frank Zane, a Legendary Bodybuilder

-The lessons that Frank Zane has to offer about bodybuilding and dieting will resonate with those who want a better physique, but you can apply his advice beyond the gym.
-There are many parallels between what it takes for someone to achieve fitness goals and what is needed in other areas of life.
-For example, if you’ve ever worked towards an ambitious goal and lost motivation along the way because you felt like your hard work wasn’t paying off fast enough, then you know how frustrating this feeling can be.
-It’s no wonder so many people give up on their dreams before seeing any results!
+Frank Zane’s lessons about bodybuilding and dieting will resonate with those who want a better physique, but you can apply his advice beyond the gym.
+There are many parallels between what it takes to achieve fitness goals and what we need in other areas of life.
+For example, if you’ve ever worked towards an ambitious goal and lost motivation because your hard work wasn’t paying off fast enough, you know how frustrating this feeling can be.
+It’s no wonder many people give up on their dreams before seeing any results!
 With perseverance, however, success becomes inevitable.